andrew-bacon/andrew-bacon.github.io/courses/PHIL510/PHIL510.md

 	- Linnebo "The Potential Hierarchy of sets"
 	- Studd  "The Iterative Conception of Set"
 	- Parsons "Sets and Modality"
-	- Dummett "The philosophical Basi of Intuitionistic Logic"
+	- Dummett "The philosophical Basis of Intuitionistic Logic"
 	- Uzquiano "Variaties of indefinite extensibility"